HARIHARAN2522/champ/my-app-docs/docs/features/workflow/aws.md

   style={{ width: '90%', height: 'auto', display: 'block', margin: '0 auto' }} />

 This is where CloudMaSa turns complexity into clarity.
-Before deploying, you get a complete preview of your configuration — including cost, code, and provider settings.
+Before deploying, you get a complete preview of your configuration — including cost, code and provider settings.

  Here’s what you’ll see: